kaedroho/wagtailsearch/docs/indexing.md

     ```{note}
     The PostgresSQL full-text search only supports [four weight levels (A, B, C, D)](https://www.postgresql.org/docs/current/textsearch-features.html).
-    When the database search backend `wagtail.search.backends.database` is used on a PostgreSQL database, it will take all boost values in the project into consideration and group them into the four available weights.
+    When the database search backend `modelsearch.backends.database` is used on a PostgreSQL database, it will take all boost values in the project into consideration and group them into the four available weights.

     This means that in this configuration there are effectively only four boost levels used for ranking the search results, even if more boost values have been used.

-    You can find out roughly which boost thresholds map to which weight in PostgreSQL by starting a new Django shell with `./manage.py shell` and inspecting `wagtail.search.backends.database.postgres.weights.BOOST_WEIGHTS`.
+    You can find out roughly which boost thresholds map to which weight in PostgreSQL by starting a new Django shell with `./manage.py shell` and inspecting `modelsearch.backends.database.postgres.weights.BOOST_WEIGHTS`.
     You should see something like `[(10.0, 'A'), (7.166666666666666, 'B'), (4.333333333333333, 'C'), (1.5, 'D')]`.
     Boost values above each threshold will be treated with the respective weight.
     ```